hung-phan/cyclus/README.md

 'Cyclus' is a tiny lib for managing the lifecycle and dependencies of software components which have runtime state.

-Inspire from 'Component' in clojure, make sure you read there document [here](https://github.com/stuartsierra/component)
+Inspire from 'Component' in clojure, make sure you read the document [here](https://github.com/stuartsierra/component)

 ## Usage